MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-I-Federal-Energy-Regulatory-Commission-Department-Energy/subchapter-X-Procedural-Rules/part-388-Information-Requests/section-388.108.md

-##### § 388.108 Requests for Commission records not available through the Public Reference Room (FOIA requests). #####
+##### § 388.108 Requests for Commission records not available from the Commission's website, https://www.ferc.gov. #####

-Link to an amendment published at 88 FR 74033, Oct.
-30, 2023.

-(a)(1) Except as provided in paragraph (a)(2) of this section, a person may request access to Commission records, including records maintained in electronic format, that are not available through the Public Reference Room, by using the following procedures:
+(a)(1) Except as provided in paragraph (a)(2) of this section, a person may request access to Commission records, including records maintained in electronic format, that are not available through the Commission's website, *https://www.ferc.gov,* by using the following procedures:

 (i) The request must be in writing, addressed to the Director, Office of External Affairs, and clearly marked “Freedom of Information Act Request.”